Travis d'Arnaud Preview, Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 20th-ranked team ERA across all league pitching staffs (4.48).
+- The Pirates' 4.51 team ERA ranks 20th across all MLB pitching staffs.

-- Pirates pitchers combine to surrender the second-fewest home runs in baseball (149 total, 1.1 per game).
+- Pirates pitchers combine to surrender 151 home runs (1.1 per game), the third-fewest in baseball.

-- In his last outing on Saturday against the St. Louis Cardinals, the right-hander threw six innings, giving up one earned run while surrendering five hits.
+- The righty last pitched on Sunday against the St. Louis Cardinals, when he tossed 3 2/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.